Antero Resources Corporation [AR] Holding Strong: What’s pushing it?

 Now let’s turn to look at profitability: with a current Operating Margin for Antero Resources Corporation [AR] sitting at 2.60% and its Gross Margin at 45.20%, this company’s Net Margin is now -7.70.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

-This stock’s Beta value is currently 1.99, which indicates that it is 19.98% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 70.87.
-This RSI suggests that Antero Resources Corporation is currently Overbought.
+This stock’s Beta value is currently 2.89, which indicates that it is 15.71% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 69.18.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Antero Resources Corporation [AR] a Reliable Buy?